kkevinchou/KNetwork/README.md

 KNetwork
 ========

-Networking library (UDP) intended for games using a Client/Server model.
+A Networking library (UDP) intended for games using a Client/Server model.

 Features
 ========